The American Breed: History

-The American Breed enjoyed its greatest success in 1967 and 1968, when five of their singles reached the charts.
+The American Breed enjoyed its greatest success in 1967 and 1968 when five of their singles reached the charts.
 The first to chart was "Step Out of Your Mind", which reached No. 24 in Billboard Hot 100 in July 1967.
 The success allowed the group, originally signed for singles, to make albums and quit their daytime gigs to pursue music full-time.
 The band's biggest success was "Bend Me, Shape Me", which reached No. 5 on the U.S. Billboard Hot 100 chart in 1968.
 The song, written by Scott English and Larry Weiss, had previously been recorded by an all-female band known as the Models and was also a hit on the UK Singles Chart for the British group Amen Corner.
 It had also been recorded by The Outsiders after they had reached the top ten with "Time Won't Let Me" in 1966.
-Contributing to the success of the American Breed's version of "Bend Me, Shape Me" was the arrangement of the song by the band's record producer, Bill Traut, who added horns among other changes.
-The group also appeared on the 16 December 1967 episode of the television show American Bandstand, along with Pink Floyd.
-The song sold over one million copies and was awarded a gold disc.
-The song also peaked at No. 24 in the UK Singles Chart, and No. 9 in the German charts.
+Contributing to the success of the American Breed's version of "Bend Me, Shape Me" was the arrangement of the song by the band's producer, Bill Traut, who added horns among other changes.

+The group appeared on the 16 December 1967 episode of the television show American Bandstand along with Pink Floyd.
+And "Bend Me, Shape Me" went on to sell over one million copies and was awarded a gold disc.
+It also peaked at No. 24 in the UK Singles Chart, and No. 9 in the German charts.
 Other hit songs included "Green Light".

 The band also found themselves in high demand in the lucrative radio jingles market, recording commercials for Coca-Cola, the United States Navy, and Bell Telephone, among others.
 Their television commercial for American Airlines ("Fly the American Way") was also a big success in the top twenty TV markets and their songs were also featured on the soundtrack to the films No Way to Treat a Lady (1968) and The Brain (1969).